 It was fun interacting with Fana in French, and to laugh with him while discovering his culture.
 Merci Fana!

-On February 28th, a nice smell started to come all the way up to the Junior School.
+On the morning of February 24th and 27th, a nice smell started to come all the way up to the Junior School.
 What was that?
 It came from Mira’s kitchen where Mme Céline was baking croissants.
 It was time for the “Café-Théâtre”, the famous Grade 5 French show that every family looks forward to!

 Thank you for all the Grade 5 students for making this show so memorable.
 Hard work always pays off.